MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │        3 │
     =#

-`Count` can also be used as a pipeline primitive.
+As a convenience, `Count` can also be used as a pipeline primitive.

     run(Range(3) >> Count)
     #=>